ben-dh3/CV/README.md

 ## Education

 **Makers Academy** *(Oct 2023 - Mar 2024)*
-- As a leader in Agile teams I contributed to a culture valuing inclusivity, individuals explained their work to the group in order to share knowledge throughout the team and I utilised my organisation and time management skills to ensure meetings were concise.
+- Developed a strong foundation in Python, Javascript, and Swift.
+- Collaborated on several group projects in Agile teams, contributing to a culture of inclusivity by introducing discussions and feedback on individual code contributions ensuring knowledge is shared across the team.
-- Took responsibility for backend development of databases including MongoDB and PostgreSQL, and supported my peers to utilise the Git workflow; I successfully explained technical concepts to the team resulting in effective use of Agile methodologies.
+- Took responsibility for backend development of MongoDB and PostgreSQL databases, successfully pairing with teammates specialising in other areas of the project resulting in an efficient Agile workflow.
-- Planned SwiftUI views on Figma before building an interactive mobile Facebook clone using Swift and SwiftUI.
+- Collaboratively planned SwiftUI views for a mobile Facebook clone on Figma, before creating the interactive application using Swift and SwiftUI in Agile teams.
-- Built full-stack web applications using the MERN stack and Flask, PostgreSQL, Python, regularly using pair programming when appropriate.
+- Utilised test-driven development using Jest and React Testing Library when creating full-stack web applications with the MERN stack.
+- When working on engineering projects in Agile teams we utilised pair programming effectively by pairing individuals that had specialised on different layers of the project.
+For example, when building our recipe web scraping app, I had built the backend and paired with my teammate who had worked on the frontend, together we successfully connected the two.
-- Worked with Jest and React Testing Library to test-drive full-stack web applications before implementing CICD using Github actions.
+- In a solo project I created a 'penpal' social media app designed with a focus on bringing people together from around the world.
+I used test-driven development with Pytest and Playwright to create a web application using Peewee, PostgreSQL, and Python, before implementing CICD using Github actions.

 **The Institute for Optimum Nutrition** *(Sep 2019 – Jun 2020)*
 - Chemistry, Biology, Anatomy and Physiology